bogdumi/OverTheWire/README.md

 # OverTheWire

 Collection of OverTheWire CTF flags.
-Format is
+Each folder's name is the challenge name, and within each folder is a file similarly named that contains the flags, with the following format:

-  `username password`
+  `username flag`

 each on their own line.
-The filename is the challenge name.
+The folders may also contain auxiliary tools that were used to retrieve the flags (for example, code payloads).